 I went overboard and took dieting to an extreme

-As always, let me know your experiences with dieting in the comments below, and feel free to leave feedback about my post.
-I’m fascinated to hear how others have managed with their diets.
-If you want to stay up-to-date with my blog, then sign up to my below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+As always, let me know your experiences with dieting in the comments below, and feel free to leave feedback about my article.
+I’m also fascinated to hear how others have managed their diets.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
+Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom right corner.

 Unwanted Life readers.